New 2024 Range Rover Electric ventures out with no camo ahead of winter debut

 Extreme hot and cold powertrain tests

-These are the first photos of an undisguised prototype, testing in temperatures as low as -40˚C. They confirm that the Range Rover BEV will only discretely advertise its zero emissions credentials, using details such as a faired-in grille and new aerodynamic alloy wheels with EV-branded centre caps.
+They follow earlier official photos of prototypes testing in temperatures as low as -40˚C. It’s clear that the Range Rover BEV will only discretely advertise its zero-emissions credentials, using details such as a faired-in grille and new aerodynamic alloy wheels with EV-branded centre caps.
 Insiders debated whether to be more extrovert with the EV’s design cues but subtlety won the day.

 Insiders have long hinted that switching to electric should enhance Land Rover’s trademark off-road capability.
-The BEV’s electric motors offer more pinpoint control and faster reaction times, with slip detection and response decentralised from the anti-lock braking module.
-As a result, torque can be reduced (or increased) at each individual wheel in as little as one millisecond, compared with 100milliseconds when the ABS is calling the shots.
+The BEV’s electric motors offer more precise control and faster reaction times, with slip detection and response decentralised from the anti-lock braking module.
+As a result, torque can be reduced (or increased) at each individual wheel in as little as one millisecond, compared with 100 milliseconds when the ABS is calling the shots.

 The EDUs – including the electric motor, transmission and power electronics – have been developed at JLR’s new £250 million Future Energy Lab in Coventry.
 They will also be assembled in-house, along with the battery pack.